Importance-Based Token Merging for Efficient Image and Video Generation: Related Work

 Token reduction~\cite{haurum2023tokens, Bolya2022TokenMY, wang2024zero} decreases the number of tokens to process by pruning or merging them.
 It is widely applied in tasks such as classification~\cite{marin2023token, Bolya2022TokenMY, haurum2023tokens, liang2022not}, segmentation~\cite{xu2022groupvit, kienzle2024segformer++}, detection~\cite{liu2024revisiting}, video understanding~\cite{choi2024vid}, and large language models~\cite{li2024tokenpacker, jin2024chat, song2024less}.
 Token pruning methods include removing tokens based on attention scores~\cite{fayyaz2022adaptive, haurum2023tokens, liang2022not, long2023beyond, wei2023joint, wu2023ppt, xu2022evo}, using the Gumbel-Softmax trick for selective pruning~\cite{jang2016categorical, kong2022spvit, liu2024revisiting, rao2021dynamicvit, wei2023joint}, developing sampling methods~\cite{fayyaz2022adaptive, yin2022vit}, integrating sparsity in the model~\cite{chen2021chasing, li2022sait}, and reinforcement learning-based methods~\cite{pan2023interpretability}.
 For token merging~\cite{Bolya2022TokenMY, haurum2022multi, renggli2022learning, xu2022groupvit, zong2022self, tran2024accelerating, wang2024efficient, leelearning}, approaches include bipartite soft matching~\cite{Bolya2022TokenMY, Bolya2023TokenMF}, K-Means~\cite{marin2023token}, K-Medoids clustering~\cite{marin2023token}, and Density-Peak Clustering with K-Nearest Neighbors (DPC-KNN)~\cite{zeng2022not}.
 Additionally, soft merging methods assign tokens to multiple clusters before merging them~\cite{haurum2022multi, renggli2022learning, zong2022self}.

-Recent studies have applied token reduction to diffusion model inference~\cite{Bolya2023TokenMF, kim2024token, haurum2025agglomerative, wang2024attention, li2024vidtome, kahatapitiya2025object, zhao2024dynamic, liang2024looking, wang2024sparsedm, smith2024todo}.
+Recent studies have applied token reduction to diffusion model inference~\cite{Bolya2023TokenMF, kim2024token, haurum2025agglomerative, wang2024attention, li2024vidtome, kahatapitiya2025object, zhao2024dynamic, liang2024looking, wang2024sparsedm, smith2024todo, lutoma}.
 ToMeSD~\cite{Bolya2023TokenMF} introduced token merging to Stable Diffusion~\cite{rombach2022high} with a training-free method.
-It selects destination tokens and uses bipartite soft matching to merge redundant tokens.
-The reduced token set is processed by operations like attention, and then copied back to merged token locations to ensure the final token count matches the input.
-While ToMeSD performs well, its selection of destination tokens is not optimal, \ie, random across the image.
+The typical token merging procedure for diffusion models selects destination tokens from input feature tokens and utilizes bipartite soft matching to merge redundant tokens.
+The reduced token set is processed by operations like attention, and is then copied back to the merged token locations, ensuring the final token count matches the input.
+Although this token merging approach performs well, its selection of destination tokens is not optimal, \ie, spatially random across the image.
+ToFu~\cite{kim2024token} combines token pruning and merging but still follows similarly suboptimal destination token selection strategy.
 In our work, we propose that selecting destination tokens based on their importance improves the fidelity and quality in generation, and this importance can be easily obtained via classifier-free guidance without additional cost.
 AT-EDM~\cite{wang2024attention} uses self-attention maps to derive token importance, but this requires first performing full self-attention and increases peak memory usage.
-ATC~\cite{haurum2025agglomerative} applies bottom-up hierarchical clustering for better token merging, but our experiment shows that this clustering is costly for generative tasks.
+ATC~\cite{haurum2025agglomerative} applies bottom-up hierarchical clustering for better token merging, but we show it is costly for generative tasks.